artyrambles/rmmv/README.md

 ### Arty_PostBattleCommonEvent.js
 This plugin lets you define a Common Event that will be run once the battle is over for every outcome of a battle - defeat, victory, escape/abort.
 You can also define a common event that runs after every battle, no matter the outcome.

+### Arty_PartyMemberCE.js
+This plugin lets you define a common event for your actors.
+When the actor is added to the party (or removed), a common event is run every time.
+You could use this to make the party gain or lose items whenever a certain actor joins or leaves.

+There is also an option to run Javascript when a certain member is added or removed.
+(This is experimental.
+Use with care, and only if you know what you're doing.

+There is also an option for running a common event anytime ANY actor is added or removed.

+**CAUTION!**
+Because of the way RPGMV handles Common Events, it's NOT possible to "queue" multiple Common Events.
+If you want your events to execute after the current event is done, you will  need a plugin that fixes this behavior.
+For example, you could use HIME's Common Event Queue plugin.